-Unfortunately, there are no at-home tests for cyanotoxins which may be difficult to detect.
+Unfortunately, there are no at-home tests for cyanotoxins, which may be difficult to detect.
 State and local public health agencies often issue red tide/cyanobacteria warnings around common swimming locations if they are known to contain harmful algal blooms.
-These harmful algal blooms can be prevented by reducing fertilizer use, maintaining sewers/septic systems or by allowing plants, trees, and bivalve muscles to grow near the water’s edge.
+These harmful algal blooms can be prevented by reducing fertilizer use, maintaining sewers/septic systems, or allowing plants, trees, and bivalve muscles to grow near the water’s edge.

 A Special Risk for Dogs